junhuhdev/divoc_public/about.md

 Divoc exists to help people who needs help with grocery shopping or buying other utilities.

+Divoc aims as a tool to allow people to help others in need with various tasks.

 ### Service we Provide

 We provide support through various services.